KNowledgeOnWebScale/hedge-spec/examples/README.md

 9. [Description-22](./uc-22/description-22.md): Can `dpv:AccountManagement` be a processing operation besides a purpose?

-If it cant, are `dpv:Processing` and `odrl:use` enough to represent "full control" over the pod?
+If it can't, are `dpv:Processing` and `odrl:use` enough to represent "full control" over the pod?

+10. **Data Source** ([Description-22](./uc-22/description-22.md)[Description-23](./uc-23/description-23.md)): Is Data Source not applicable or is it FAQIR?

+11. **Pseudo/Anonymisation** ([Description-23](./uc-23/description-23.md)): "Read access by FAQIR Aggregator ID over Patient ID Sensor slice."

+Pseudo/Anonymisation depends on who will have access to the aggregated data, so it is not applicable on this policy, which only refers to the in-house service.
+Is this interpretation correct?

+12. **Purpose** ([Description-23](./uc-23/description-23.md)): "Read access by FAQIR Aggregator ID over Patient ID Sensor slice."

+The purpose of the Aggregator is to aggregate the patient's slice, I assume. `dpv:Aggregate` is an action or processing, but not a purpose.

+Is `dpv:ServiceProvision` enough to represent the Aggregator's purpose?

 ### Closed Issues